owntone/owntone-server/README.md

 in your library with an .m3u or .pls extension and it will pick it up.

 If the playlist contains an http URL it will be added as an internet radio station, and the URL will be probed for Shoutcast (ICY) metadata.
+If the radio station provides artwork, forked-daapd will download it during playback and send it to any remotes or AirPlay devices requesting it.

-forked-daapd does not support playlists in playlists (so for instance a .m3u where one of the items is another .m3u or .pls).
+Instead of downloading M3U's from your radio stations, you can also make an empty M3U file and in it insert links to the M3U's of your radio stations.

 Support for iTunes Music Library XML format is available as a compile-time option.
 By default, metadata from our parsers is preferred over what's in